 2.1 Field survey

-Forest regeneration study was conducted in ten tropical dry evergreen forest sites located on the southern Coromandel Coast (Figure 1).
-A twenty 10 m × 10 m (100 m2; 0.01 ha) square plots were randomly laid in all forest sites.
+A forest regeneration study was conducted at 10 tropical dry evergreen forest sites on the southern Coromandel Coast (Figure 1).
+Twenty 10 m × 10 m (100 m2; 0.01 ha) square plots were randomly laid in all forest sites.
 All encountered plants were identified to species level in the field.
-Individuals up to the height <20 cm were considered as seedling whereas, the height class 20.1-40 cm, 40.1-100 cm and 100.1-<10 gbh cm were considered as saplings.
+Individuals up to the height <20 cm were considered as seedlings, whereas the height classes 20.1-40 cm, 40.1-100 cm, and 100.1-<10 gbh cm were considered as saplings.
 Height class classification followed Induchoodan (1993).
-Regeneration status of species was identified with density of seedlings, saplings and adult plants.
-Five regeneration categories were recognised as follows (Shankar, 2001): 1.
+Regeneration status of species was identified with the density of seedlings, saplings, and adult plants.
+Five regeneration categories were recognized as follows (Shankar, 2001): 1.
 Good regeneration: Seedlings > saplings> adults; 2.
 Fair regeneration: Seedlings > saplings ≥ adults; 3.
 Poor regeneration: (i) Species survives only as saplings but not as seedlings; (ii) Seedlings < saplings < adults; 4.
 No regeneration: Species absent both in seedlings and saplings but present as adults; and, 5.
 New regeneration: Species present only in seedlings or saplings but not as adult trees

-Number of species present in per unit area is defined as species richness.
-All species recorded in one ha summed to estimate species richness ha-1.
-The number of individuals present in a defined area called as density.
-All the recorded plants were totalled to calculate forest young plant density ha-1.
+The number of species present in a unit area is defined as species richness.
+All species recorded in one ha were summed to estimate species richness ha-1.
+The number of individuals per unit area is called the density.
+To determine the forest's young plant density ha-1, all recorded plants were tallied.

 Figure 1.
-Map of study area wherein tree regeneration study conducted.
+Map of the study area where the tree regeneration study was conducted.

 2.2.
 Diversity indices